 The New Zealand arrow squid fishery is based on two related species.
-Nototodarus gouldi is found around mainland New Zealand north of the Subtropical Convergence, whereas N. sloanii is found in and to the south of the convergence zone.
-The two species are both found off the northern part of the South Island west coast (Smith et al 1987, Uozumi 1998).
+Nototodarus gouldi is generally found around mainland New Zealand north of the Subtropical Convergence, whereas N. sloanii is found in and to the south of the convergence zone.
+The two species are both found off the northern part of the South Island west coast (Smith et al 1987, Uozumi 1998, Mormede & Dunn in prep).

-Except for the Southern Islands fishery (SQU 6T), for which a separate TACC is set, the two species are managed as a single fishery within an overall TACC.
-The Southern Islands fishery (SQU 6T) is almost entirely a trawl fishery.
-Although the species (N. sloanii) is the same as that found around the south of the South Island, there is evidence to suggest that the Auckland Island Shelf stock is different from the mainland stocks.
-Because the Auckland Island Shelf squid are readily accessible to trawlers, and because they can be caught with little finfish bycatch and are therefore an attractive resource for trawlers, a quota has been set separately for the Southern Islands.
-Total reported landings and TACCs for each stock are shown in Table 2, and historical landings and TACCs are depicted in Figure 1.
+Except for the Sub-Antarctic islands fishery (SQU 6T), for which a separate TACC is set, the two species are managed as a single area (SQU 1) although, uniquely, there are separate TACCs set for catch from jigging (SQU 1J) and catch by any method (SQU 1T).
+The Sub-Antarctic islands fishery (SQU 6T) is almost entirely a trawl fishery.
+The current QMS stock boundaries were set primarily due to fleet logistics: a separate quota was set for the Sub-Antarctic islands where conditions preclude a jigging fishery but squid are readily accessible to trawlers and can be caught with little finfish bycatch.
+Total reported landings and TACCs for each stock are shown in Table 2, and historical landings and TACC are depicted in Figure 1.

-The New Zealand squid fishery began in the late 1970s and reached a peak in the early 1980s when over 200 squid jigging vessels came to fish in the New Zealand EEZ.
+Commercial fishing for squid began in the late 1970s and reached a peak in the early 1980s when over 200 squid jigging vessels came to fish in the New Zealand EEZ.
 The discovery and exploitation of the large squid stocks in the southwest Atlantic substantially increased the supply of squid to the Asian markets causing the price to fall.
 In the early 1980s, Japanese squid jiggers would fish in New Zealand for a short time before continuing on to the southwest Atlantic.
-In the late 1980s, the jiggers stopped transit fishing in New Zealand and the number of jiggers fishing declined from over

-200 during the 1983-84 fishing year to 5 or fewer vessels from 2006-07.
-There has been no jig fishery operating since 2016-17.
-The jig landings in SQU 1J declined from a peak of 53 872 t in 1988-89 to under 1000 t per year by 2012-13.
+In the late 1980s, the jiggers stopped transit fishing in New Zealand and the number of jiggers fishing here declined from over 200 during the 1983-84 fishing year to 5 or fewer vessels from 2006-07.
+There has been no exclusive jig fishery operating since 2016-17, when the requirement that all fishing vessels operating in the New Zealand EEZ were New Zealand flagged came into force.
+The jig landings from SQU 1J declined from a peak of 53 872 t in 1988-89 to under 1000 t per year by 2012-13.
 In 2016-17 the TACC was reduced from 50 212 t to 5000 t to reflect these changes within this fishery.
-Since the 2016-17 fishing year annual landings of less than 1 t have been recorded.
+Since the 2016-17 fishing year annual landings of less than 1 t have been recorded as being caught by jigging.